isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-RNAseq.rst

             ├── main.nf
             └── nextflow.config

-The file **main.nf** contains all the codes to execute the workflow, and **nextflow.config** provide the name of docker image that contains all the tool for this run.
+The file **main.nf** contains all the code to execute the workflow, and **nextflow.config** provides the name of the Docker image that contains all of the tools for this run.
 To run:
 ::

- #Assume the executable file "nextflow" is installed in the same directory with the folder you download "Nextflow-RNAseq"
+ #Assume the executable file "nextflow" is installed in the same directory with the folder you downloaded "Nextflow-RNAseq".
  $./nextflow run Nextflow-RNAseq

-After finish running the folder should look like this:
+After the workflow finishes running, the folder should look like this:

 ::